 Fortunately, the cluster is nicely within this zone at Arecibo's latitude (18°N), and it could be tracked for some 2½-3 hours.
 So the observer gets use of the instrument for 3-4 hours each day before turning it over to someone else for their shift, and then the other 20 hours of the day are for talking shop with others in the cafeteria, catching up on sleep or getting books read, etc.

 However, for these observations the telescope was not used in tracking mode.
-Instead it was positioned out in front of the cluster, the drive was turned off, and the cluster was then allowed to drift through the beam while measurements were taken.
+Instead it was positioned out in front of the cluster, the drive was turned off, and the cluster was then allowed to drift through the beam as the earth spins while measurements were taken.
 The Arecibo beamwidth at 21cm (1420 MHz) is ~3 arc-minutes (FWHM), or only ~1/20°, so on the sky chart, by noting the scale, you can see these are rather fine "cuts" through the cluster at a given declination.
 After 35-50 minutes one drift scan is ended, the telescope is re-positioned out in front of the cluster again, at a different declination, and the process repeated.
 So there were 4 or 5 scans made per day, or some 55-60 all told.

 A given point on the sky, with a 3 arc-minute beamwidth, takes 12 seconds to go through the beam (3' = 180 arc-seconds, and the sky goes by at 15" per second of time), so the receiving equipment was set up to integrate the signal for that long before dumping it to the tape and starting the next one.
 Some of the drift scans may have been made at six per minute rather than five.
 So each scan consisted of 200-250 recordings.